-It might sound counter-intuitive, but if your baby is fighting sleep, one solution may be to put them to sleep earlier than usual.
+It might sound counter-intuitive, but one solution may be to put down earlier than usual.

-As we mentioned above, overtiredness can be a real issue when it comes to falling asleep, so if you think your little one may be getting overly tired before naps or bedtime, try moving their bedtime a little earlier.
+As we mentioned above, overtiredness can be a real issue, so if you think your little one may be getting overly tired before naps or bedtime, try moving their bedtime a little earlier.

-While these are two different solutions to the same problem (fighting sleep), it comes down to why your baby is fighting sleep in the first place.
+While these are two different solutions to the same problem (resisting sleep), it comes down to why your baby is fighting being put down in the first place.

 Knowing theses signs of tiredness should help you make the right call:

 - Pulling ears

 - Worried look on their face or frowning

 Signs Babies Over 6 Months & Toddlers Are Overtired